HAC716C Fundamentals of Radioactivity (2 ECTS)

 • Fission reaction and fission products

-• Examples of affiliation to one or more bodies
+• Examples of affiliation with one or more bodies

-• Extension of the problem to the case of n-body lineages (Bateman's law)
+• Extension of the problem to n-body systems (Bateman's law)

-• Impact on the upstream part of the nuclear power cycle
+• Impact on the upstream portion of the nuclear power cycle

-• Impact on the management of certain nuclear wastes
+• Impact on the management of certain types of nuclear waste

 • Radioactive families: